 - Send Email: These email components are part of an Email Chain and should be configured to contain whatever information is needed in that stage of the chain.

 To configure each email within the model, click the email element.
 The email configuration screen will then display full screen.

 Users have the option to configure the following:

 - Email Copy: select an email address to send a copy of the email to

 - Template: of the email’s content (must be Email Template 2.0).
-For more information on creating email templates refer to Create Journey Orchestrator Email Templates.
+Program emails can use templates configured to attach reports either inline or CSV.
+For more information on creating email templates and sending emails with attached reports refer to Create Journey Orchestrator Email Templates and Programs: Sharing Reports.
 Multi-Variant email templates are supported for Programs.